BA-BEL/movie-analysis-DABC-P1/README.md

 1. Retrieve dataset for movies from 2000-2023 with information on their availability on three streaming platforms: Netflix, Amazon Prime Video and Stan.

-2. Perform data clean-up, filter and formatting for a standardised master file.
+2. Perform data clean-up, filter and formatting for a standardised master dataset.

-3. Create at least 6-8 visualisation graphs for data analysis of the following:
+3. Create visualizations for data analysis of the following:

 	a.
 Overview of movies available from the source.